omarmohhameed29/omarmohhameed29/README.md

 - 🏢 I'm a Software Engineer who looks for new challenges to improve his skills.
 - 👨‍💻 As a Bio-Medical engineering student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with SQL, EXCEL, Python, and Power BI.
+- 💬 Ask me about my experience with SQL, EXCEL, Python, and Power BI, Algorithms and DataStructures.

 ### Connect with Me :